 It's not just the Arlo Ultra that gets these benefits, older cameras will too, so if you have an Arlo Pro, Pro 2 or Arlo Q, you'll find that as soon as the Arlo Smart Premier subscription starts, you can add detection zones and so on to those devices too.
 Arlo Smart Premier supports these features on up to 10 cameras and costs $9.99/£6.49 a month, as well as giving you 30 days of cloud storage.

 It's here that the proposition of Arlo Ultra changes things: all the other existing devices will operate without an Arlo Smart plan, with a week of cloud storage of video for no monthly cost.
 Once you've tried Arlo Smart, you might struggle to go back from the smarter offering and we suppose that's why it's bundled with the Ultra.

-Of course you don't have to have Premier: Arlo Smart is available for one camera from $2.99/£1.99 per camera per month - at which point you can see how you might enable those features for the camera that really need them, while saving yourself some money elsewhere.
+Of course you don't have to have Premier: Arlo Smart is available for one camera from $2.99/£1.99 per camera per month - at which point you can see how you might enable those features for the camera that really needs them, while saving yourself money elsewhere.
 Cancel the lot and you'll still have a great camera in the Arlo Ultra, it just won't be that smart.

 But that's not the end of the subscription experience - it affects 4K too.

 Arlo Ultra 4K camera performance

 - Stunning 4K HDR capture